Working with Islanders to find made-in-PEI solutions.

 -Phase One: Issue Identification and Advisory Committee

-The Land Matters website is launched to collect feedback from residents of PEI and the Land Matters Advisory Committee will be established.
-Islanders will be invited to apply, through Engage PEI, to become an advisory committee member.
-A chairperson(s) and up to 10 members will be chosen.
-This committee will advise government and guide the process.
+The Land Matters website was launched to collect public feedback, and the Land Matters Advisory Committee will be established.
+Islanders were invited to apply through Engage PEI to become an advisory committee member.
+Two (2) Co-Chairs and eleven (11) Members were chosen.
+This committee advised government and guided the process.

 -Phase Two: Legislation/Policy Formulation

-The Land Matters Advisory Committee will host presentations, guided by feedback received through phase one.
-Additionally, a "What We've Heard Report" will be released that is based on feedback received through the website.
+The Land Matters Advisory Committee hosted presentations from stakeholder groups, informed by feedback received through phase one.
+The Land Matters Advisory Committee released its Final Report, with recommendations for land-related legislation and policy.
+Additionally, a "What We've Heard" Survey Report was released that is based on feedback received through the website.

 -Phase Three: Legislation/Policy Adoption